I COUNT card

 The Children's Disability Register is a confidential list of names and basic information about children and young people with disabilities, special or additional needs.
 The information on the register is compliant to the Data Protection Act.
 Only authorised workers from social care can access the information for the purposes of service provision and support.

 When children and young people's names are added to the register, parents and carers will receive information about services available in Sutton.
 This information includes services they can receive from the Sutton Parents Carers Forum (SPCF).
+Visit the SPCF website (external site).
 Parents and carers will be asked if they would like their information to be shared with the SPCF in order for them to receive regular updates and information regarding events, training and support.

 Who can join the register and apply for a card?